-The H.E.A.L.
-(Helping Ease a Loss) grief support group provides an opportunity to share experiences and feelings regarding the death of your loved one and to listen to and learn from others.
-We all grieve differently.
-The H.E.A.L. grief support group meets weekly at Hospice Maui in Wailuku and is free of charge.
-Participants do not have to have been part of Hospice, but do need to have experienced the death of a loved one in the last 3 years.
-Participants share about the death of their loved one, how their grief is progressing, what has worked to help them, what challenges they are facing etc. We all grieve differently.
+Every difficult journey seems more manageable when you don’t have to travel alone.
+Find those who have made similar journeys.
+Listen to their accounts and have them listen to yours.
+An excellent vehicle for this is Hospice Maui’s H.E.A.L.
+(Helping Ease a Loss) Group.
+The H.E.A.L. grief support group provides an opportunity to share experiences and feelings regarding the death of a loved one and to listen to and learn from others.
 Many people don’t feel the need of a support group until long after the death of a loved one.
-Come whenever you are ready, whether it is soon after your loved one’s death, or much later.
+Come whenever you are ready, whether it is soon after your loved one’s death, or later.

 Hospice Maui Bereavement Counselors